gravitational/teleport/rfd/0148-pinned-unified-resources.md

 If a resource isn't found for whatever reason when fetching, we can display it's name (name/type or hostname/type) in a "disconnected" state.
 This will allow the user to make the decision themselves to unpin something.
 Without the resource information the displayable card would only have it's name/type but that should be sufficient enough to know "what" is disconnected.

-### Automatic Cleanup
-The case in which this cap _could_ be reached is when we allow unavailable/unauthorized/unreachable resources to exist and fester in a user's preferences. (lets discuss)

-Scenarios that would make a pinned resource ID stale
-1. User loses access to the resource.
-In that case, I'm not sure we'd want to remove the resource from their pinned.
-I could see pinning a specific resource after assuming a role, and only caring about that resource's pin when you've assumed the role again.
-2. Resource loses connectivity.
-We probably wouldn't want to remove a resource's pin due to connection issues unless x amount of time has passed.
-3. Resource changes it's name.
-Idk how frequent this happens.
-4. ...?

 ### Security Concerns
 Pinned resources go through the same RBAC as unified resources so no additional security concerns matter in the listing.